 Finally, tweeters must stop moving quickly when the sound ends.
 This characteristic is called damping.
 It’s important for creating accurate sound.

 To achieve desired effects, manufacturers make use of various tweeter shapes and materials.
-By understanding how these shapes and materials affect tweeter performance, you can make a more informed buying decision.
+Understanding how these shapes and materials affect tweeter performance can make a more informed buying decision.

 The shape of a tweeter determines how well it distributes high-end frequencies.
 It enables manufacturers to coax the maximum performance out of different materials.
 The shape of a tweeter also helps manufacturers improve the performance of equipment in various price ranges.